Asthma in Teens and Adults - Cause

 In some people,

 an allergic reaction causes asthma symptoms.
 An allergen makes the immune system cells release chemicals that cause

 Studies show that exposure to

 dust mites, cockroaches, and

-with allergies, although not all those who have allergies develop asthma.
+who have allergies.
+But not all people who have allergies get asthma.
 And not

 today's germ-conscious lifestyle may play a role in the development of asthma.

 Some experts believe that there are more cases of asthma because of pollution

 and less exposure to certain types of bacteria or infections.1 As a result, children's immune systems may develop in a way

 that makes it more likely they will also get allergies and asthma.